cadunne/dotfiles/README.md

 Modern shell setup with Oh My Zsh, Powerlevel10k, and useful plugins for an enhanced terminal experience.

+> **⚠️ DISCLAIMER ⚠️**
+> This dotfiles repository was inspired by [ryanquinn3/dotfiles](https://github.com/ryanquinn3/dotfiles/tree/master) and has been reorganized with assistance from Cursor AI.
+While it should work as expected, it hasn't been thoroughly tested in all environments.
+Use at your own risk and feel free to report any issues you encounter.

 ## Features

 - **Oh My Zsh**: A delightful, open source framework for Zsh